 A functional infrastructure creates the foundations of urban life.
 It protects us from disasters, ensures healthy living conditions and forms the backbone for the performance of our economy.
 We need roads, paths and railways to get to work, for daily errands and during leisure time.
 It is not only companies but also private households that are increasingly dependent on urban goods logistics.
 Underground pipelines and networks supply us with water, electricity and heat, enable telecommunications and media services, and ensure the drainage of rainwater and wastewater.

 The construction of infrastructure is costly.
 Once built, the infrastructure shapes the city for decades or even centuries.
 The construction of infrastructure thus not only determines the quality of the city today, but also the possibilities for achieving better quality in the future.
 Examples are street spaces that allow for a change in mobility, supply and disposal structures that allow for an adaptation to more sustainable energy sources, and an infrastructure design that can also cope with future climate and environmental challenges.
-In HafenCity, this was already evident early at an early development stage in the relevant measures relating to flood protection.
+In HafenCity, this was already evident at an early development stage in the relevant measures relating to flood protection.

 HafenCity Hamburg GmbH therefore integrates infrastructure planning closely with the other aspects of urban development and itself acts as the developer for public transport facilities, bridges, parks, squares and promenades.
 This allows for development on a scale in line with needs and implementation timed to fit with private construction projects.
-In addition, the planning and construction of infrastructure offers an important technological lever for making urban development more sustainable.
+In addition, the planning and construction of infrastructure provides an important technological lever for making urban development more sustainable.

 Building by the water